DimitriGilbert/LiteChat/README.md

 ```

 > **Note**: AI assistance is highly recommended for development.
 See the [development documentation](./docs/index.md) for detailed setup instructions.
+> You have access to an [llm.txt](./docs/llm.dev.txt) file to help you with your development.

 ## Docker & CORS